MattTamasi/DBTL-mAbs/README.md

     *   **Single-Objective**: Optimizes each target individually using q-Expected Improvement (qEI).
     *   **Multi-Objective**: Optimizes all targets simultaneously using q-Expected Hypervolume Improvement (qEHVI) with a fixed reference point.
 5.  **Explainability**:
-    *   **SHAP Analysis**: Generates SHAP values and plots to explain model predictions in real units.
+    *   **SHAP Analysis**: Automatically generates SHAP values (as pickle files) to explain model predictions in real units for all objectives.

 ## Repository Structure